Categories

 Reconstruction Era National Historical Park

 As one of the newer National Historic Sites, this is a park in progress.
 The 1860s- 1898 are considered the Reconstruction Era.
 During this time, the United States was navigating how to integrate millions of freed slaves.
-How would that look like in an educational setting?
+What would that look like in an educational setting?
 In the political arena?
 Etc.?

 Amenities: Museum